 I am all for making a batch of Skinny Banana Oatmeal Pancakes or these Green Chile Egg Taquitos in the AFTERNOON and freezing them for the following day or week.
 My brain just does not wake up early enough to be cooking on a hot stove or cutting things with a sharp knife.

 Although, with our kids getting older, I am realizing that I need to start doubling the batches of food that I am freezing.
 I make these Banana Pancakes and freeze them for the week.
-Then the kids eat pancakes for breakfast, and in two days the pancakes are gone.
+Then the kids eat pancakes for breakfast, and in two days those pancakes are gone.

 This also means more energy longer into the day.
-My kids need this energy and protein to keep them from being hungry while they are in school.
+Our kids need this energy and protein to keep them from being hungry while they are in school.

 Did you also know that eggs can help form muscle tissue, build muscle strength, and repair muscles after working out?
-Sounds to me like I should be preparing more egg breakfasts for my hungry kiddos to start their mornings with.
+Sounds to me like I should be preparing more eggs for our hungry kiddos to start their mornings with.